 Detention: Students who earn detentions serve them after school.
 Failure to serve detention will result in further consequences.
-Saturday School may be assigned.
+Students and parents will be alerted of a detention referral by the referring teacher or by the office at least one week in advance.

-Dress Code: The Dress Code is currently under review and will be updated shortly.
+Dress Code: The LCMSD Dress Code Board Policy can be found here.